Programs

 Community members write for SAALT’s Medium series, Voices from the Community, where SAALT features posts from community members on key issues and their intersections. - Campus Sessions

-A Campus Session is an opportunity for a student-driven discussion around issues that impact the South Asian community. - Campaigns
+A Campus Session is an opportunity for a student-driven discussion around issues that impact the South Asian community.

 SAALT engages in campaigns around the country focused on areas with high-density South Asian populations. - Regional and Local Initiatives